What is Capital Turnover?

 Thus, there is a mismatch between the time period covered in the numerator and denominator.

-The use of the average shareholders’ equity is an imperfect compromise to fix the mismatch in timing, yet it is a more accurate approach in comparison to simply using the ending balance.
+The use of the average shareholders’ equity is an imperfect compromise to fix the mismatch in timing, yet it is a more accurate approach than simply using the ending balance.

 However, the marginal improvement in accuracy is negligible in most cases, i.e. the insights derived, in all likelihood, will be nearly identical whether the average or ending balance is used in the formula.

-The capital turnover ratio is a method not only to understand a company’s operating efficiency but also the upside with regard to its growth potential.
+The capital turnover ratio is a method to understand a company’s operating efficiency, including analyze the upside in terms of its growth potential.

 However, there are some pitfalls to the ratio that must be considered.

-- Capital Intensity: The capital intensity of the industry the company operates in is a critical factor that impacts the capital turnover ratio.
-For instance, the turnover ratio tends to be much higher for service-oriented companies (e.g. consulting) relative to those with asset-heavy business models (e.g. manufacturing).
+- Capital Intensity → The capital intensity of the industry the company operates in is a critical factor that impacts the capital turnover ratio.
+For instance, the turnover ratio tends to be much higher for service-oriented companies (e.g. consulting) than those with asset-heavy business models (e.g. manufacturing).

-- Debt in Capital Structure (%): The capital turnover ratio can also be artificially inflated from the company relying more on debt financing to fund its operations and growth strategies, as opposed to equity financing.
-In such a case, the company is not necessarily more efficient at utilizing its equity, but it is instead adding more leverage to its capital structure, which introduces greater credit risk.
+- Debt in Capital Structure (%) → The capital turnover ratio can also be artificially inflated, from the company relying more on debt financing to fund its operations and growth strategies, rather than equity financing.
+In such a case, the company is not necessarily more efficient at utilizing its equity, but instead adding more leverage to its capital structure introduces greater credit risk.